SAE9/Team-profile-generator/README.md

 Ensure have downloaded jest package

-* To check tests working, type npm test.
+* To check tests, type npm test in the terminal of the directory.
 ![see here](assets/test.png)